Policy Pros

 What Is the Fair Work Agency?

-The Fair Work Agency is a new executive agency established under the Employment Rights Act 2025.
 It brings together enforcement functions previously spread across HMRC (NMW and SSP enforcement), the Employment Agency Standards Inspectorate (agency worker regulations), and the Gangmasters and Labour Abuse Authority (GLAA).
-From April 2026, one body investigates and enforces across all of these areas.

 The consolidation matters because it removes the gaps that previously existed between enforcement regimes.
 An employer underpaying holiday pay while also misclassifying agency workers would previously have faced separate investigations by separate bodies.
-The Fair Work Agency changes that - a single investigation can now examine compliance across multiple areas simultaneously.

 Source: GOV.UK, ERA Timeline Update.